 Complacent that the life-giving oxygen stored within our lungs is a miracle.

 The ability you have to even read these words- again a miracle.
-I can still remember two years ago, Michael would attempt to read me a book, and the ability to even try to process his words would send me into convulsions.
+I can still remember two years ago, Michael would attempt to read me a book, and the ability to even try to process his words would sometimes send me into convulsions.
 It was too much to process.
 Other times, I wouldn’t go into convulsions, I simply couldn’t understand what his words meant.
 He would read to me a half a page devotional in the simplest words he could find.
 Then the predictable question would come, “What did you get out that, Sarah?”

 After a long pause, I would say something like, “grace?”
 In a questioning way, wondering if I had even heard that one syllable word.